nedbat/byterun/README.rst

 you'll have a conventional pdb/gdb like debugger also with the ability to step bytecode instructions.

+I may also experiment with faster ways to support trace callbacks such as those used in a debugger.
+In particular I may add a `BREAKPOINT` instruction to support fast breakpoints and breakpointing on a particular instruction that doesn't happen to be on a line boundary.

+Although this is far in the future, suppose you to add a race detector?
+It might be easier to prototype it in Python here.
+(This assumes the interpreter supports threading well, I suspect it doesn't)

 Another unexplored avenue implied above is mixing interpretation and direct CPython execution.
 In fact, there are bugs so this happens right now, but it will be turned into a feature.
 Some functions or